Volunteer at Gammelgården Museum of Scandia! There are many ways to share your talents:

 Reserve funds will be available for ongoing conservation projects to maintain the artifacts.
 These funds make proactive maintenance possible even in lean. years and protect against the deferral of important restoration projects.

-Online Auction – April 20-28, 2024
+Online Auction – November 30-December 8, 2024

-All monies raised from the online auction support the museum’s collection which consists of over 3,300 artifacts.
-Funds from the online auction will help secure museum-quality storage for the artifacts, and be used to restore or repair those artifacts needing immediate attention.
+• Collection which consists of over 3,300 artifacts.
+Money raised will help secure museum-quality storage for the artifacts, and be used to restore or repair those artifacts needing immediate attention.

-Bidding opens at 12:00 noon on April 20th and will close on April 28th at 11:59 pm.
+Bidding opens at 12:00 noon on November 30th at the online auction link and will close on December 8th at 11:30 pm.

 Artifact Donations